Skip to content

 Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich) — common questions

-How hard is Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?
+How difficult is Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?

-Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich) is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 11km with 650m of ascent and takes most walkers 3-5 hours.
-Terrain: Reservoir-side track for the first part — flat, easy.
+Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich) carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 11km, 650m of ascent and a 3-5 hour day on the standard route.
+Ground conditions: Reservoir-side track for the first part — flat, easy.

-When is the best time to climb Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?
+What's the best month to climb Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?

-Can I bring my dog up Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?
+Can dogs go up Sron a' Choire Chnapanaich (Sron a' Choire Chnapanich)?

 No signal at Pubil or on the hill — upper Glen Lyon is among the deepest interior glens in Scotland and remains a recognised blackspot